Max Scherzer: Pitching and preparation style

-With a low three-quarters delivery (nearly sidearm), and with an overarm starting stretch when nobody is on base, Scherzer throws five pitches: a four-seam fastball with good movement averaging 92–96 mph (topping out at 99 mph), a slider at 85–86 mph, a changeup at 84–85 mph, a cutter at 88–89 mph, and a curveball at 78–79 mph.
+With a low three-quarters delivery (nearly sidearm), and with an overarm starting stretch when nobody is on base, Scherzer throws five pitches: a four-seam fastball with good movement averaging 92–96 mph, topping out at 99 mph, a slider at 85–86 mph, a changeup at 84–85 mph, a cutter at 88–89 mph, and a curveball at 78–79 mph.
 He primarily uses a fastball-slider combination against right-handed hitters and a fastball-changeup-cutter combination against left-handed hitters.
 Occasionally he also throws a curveball for the first strike in an at-bat.

-Scherzer has been nicknamed "Mad Max" due in part to a perceived higher-than-normal intensity during gameplay, and unusual and extensive preparation techniques.
+Scherzer earned the nickname "Mad Max" partly because of his intense demeanor on the field and his unusual, highly detailed preparation methods.
 He also prepares intently on other aspects of the game, including hitting and baserunning.
 According to Nationals manager Dave Martinez, Scherzer differentiated himself from other major league pitchers because of his focus on hitting in addition to the work on his pitching.